 Spend a Family Day at the Legoland Discovery Center in Yonkers

 Open Year Round: If your kids are obsessed with Legos, it's worth taking a trip north to Legoland Discovery Center in Yonkers.
 There are 12 great family attractions offering hours of indoor fun, including rides, interactive stations and a massive play structure to explore.
-Neither you nor your kids need to be Lego nuts to enjoy yourselves hereI Admission is $22 for adults and $19 for children ages 3 to 12.
-Legoland Discovery Center, 39 Fitzgerald Street, Yonkers.
+Neither you nor your kids need to be Lego nuts to enjoy yourselves here!
+Admission is $22/adults & $19/children ages 3 to 12.
+Legoland Discovery Center, 39 Fitzgerald St, Yonkers.
 Open daily year round.
 Sundays thru Thursdays from 10:00 am until 7:00 pm and Fridays thru Saturdays from 10:00 am thru 9:00 pm.
 Visit their website for more information.

 Try a Free Aikido Class in White Plains

 Every Sat & Sun: Aikido of Westchester is a member dojo of the United States Aikido Federation, recognized by the Aikikai World Headquarters in Japan.
 Its purpose is to provide instruction in the martial art of aikido according to the principles of the founder, Morihei Ueshiba.
 Founded in 1997, it is the first and original USAF aikido dojo established in White Plains, NY, Westchester county.
 Aikido is a self-defense martial art suitable for the whole family.
 Every Saturday & Sunday, 10:30-11:45 am.
 Try one class today!
 There is no obligation to join.
 Aikido of Westchester, 100 Mamaroneck Avenue, 2nd Floor, White Plains.
 Visit their website for more information.